-Our Tenant Relocation Assistance Ordinance requires developers to pay relocation assistance to low-income tenants that must move because their rental will:
+Our Tenant Relocation Assistance Ordinance requires developers to pay relocation assistance to low-income tenants who must move because their rental will:

 As a property or developer, you must get a Tenant Relocation License if your project meets the criteria listed above.
 The license covers all tenants in your building.
 Only your low-income tenants receive relocation assistance of $3,490.00.
 You pay half of that amount and the City of Seattle pays the other half.
 The income thresholds for relocation assistance eligibility are:

-We will not issue a master use, construction, or change of use permit for a property where tenants will be required to move until a Tenant Relocation License is issued.
+We will not issue a master use, construction, demolition, or change of use permit for a property where tenants will be required to move until a Tenant Relocation License is issued.

 Procedures and timelines: